Bolted joint: Formulas

+The accompanying graph and table illustrate how the relative stiffness of the clamped parts and the bolt affects the portion of applied load carried by it.
+For example, when the stiffness of the clamped parts equals that of the bolt (the blue curve), an external load in the range from minus to plus twice the preload results in only 50% of the applied load being transferred to the bolt, as the total load in the bolt only varies by twice the preload.
+If the tensile applied load exceeds twice the preload, the clamped parts separate, and the bolt carries the entire load.
+Conversely, if the compressive load is lower than twice the preload, separation at the bolt head occurs, and the force in the bolt is zero.
+The curve representing a clamped parts-to-bolt stiffness ratio of 0.01 shows that when the relative stiffness of the clamped parts is very low, almost all of the load is transferred to the bolt, down to the point where a compressive load equals the preload, and separation at the bolt head occurs, reducing the force in the bolt to zero.

 Calculating the torque

 Engineered joints require the torque to be chosen to provide the correct tension preload.
 Applying the torque to fasteners is commonly achieved using a torque wrench.
 The required torque value for a particular fastener application may be quoted in the published standard document, defined by the manufacturer or calculated.
 The side of the threaded fastening having the least friction should receive torque while the other side is counter-held or otherwise prevented from turning.

 A common relationship used to calculate the torque for a desired preload takes into account the thread geometry and friction in the threads and under the bolt head or nut.
 The following assumes standard ISO or National Standard bolts and threads are used: